BDLS-bft/bdls-pk2021/README.md

 For complete documentation, see the associated [Godoc](https://pkg.go.dev/github.com/Sperax/bdls).

-## How to test the code on Ubuntu Server 20.04
+## Install and test BDLS on Ubuntu Server 20.04

 ```
 sudo apt-get update